iekAkmiExamples/Sql_lite_app/Readme.md

 ## Project Info

-This is an 2 Activities app with Recycle View.
-The project contains a list (created with recycleView) with custom cards as list components and a details activity that you can access by clicking a list item that provides the full info of a University and a button to access the domain.
+This is a basic notes app that utilizes the SQL lite in order to store the notes.
+The project contains a list (created with recycleView) with basic custom card as list components and three activities one main activity that displays all the notes, a create activity and a edit activity that the user can access through taping on a note.

 ## Download the project